HandCash/handcash-items-example/README.md

 ## Define your collection
 Create a json file of each Item you would like to create, the data can be in any structure.

+Here is an example defining 3 items, quantity denontes how many of each item we want to be created.

  [Example](/assets/handcash_test/info.json)
 ```json
 [